Rathsun

-Rathsun or Rathsoon is a village and block located in the Jammu and Kashmir's Budgam district.
+Rathsun or Rathsoon is a village and block located in Budgam district, Jammu and Kashmir.
 It is situated at the base of the Pir Panjal Range of the Himalayas.
-It falls under the administrative division of tehsil Beerwah one of the nine tehsils of district Budgam.
-It is about 23.7 km via Beerwah-Budgam Road from district headquarters Budgam, 7 km from Beerwah, Jammu and Kashmir, it is situated 29 km away from Srinagar, the summer capital of Jammu and Kashmir.
-Magam, is nearest town to Rathsun (approximately 4 km away).The shrine of Sufi saint Baba Hanifudin Reshi is on a hill of this village.
+It falls under the administrative division of Beerwah tehsil, one of the nine tehsils of Budgam district.
+It is about 23.7 km via Beerwah-Budgam Road from district headquarters Budgam, It is 7 km (4.3 mi) from Beerwah and 29 km (18 mi) from Srinagar, the summer capital of Jammu and Kashmir, the summer capital of Jammu and Kashmir.
+Magam is the nearest town to Rathsun (approximately 4 km away).The shrine of the Sufi saint Baba Hanifudin Reshi is situated on a hill overlooking the village.

 The Sukhnag (Sokhanag) River, known locally as the spring of solace, passes through Rathsun.

 Geography

 The total geographical area of village is 4.44 km2.
 It is located at an elevation of 1,595 ft above the sea level.
 The landscape, mostly the agricultural field area, is made up of plateau-like terraces known as karewas.